People Open Up Asking "Am I The Jerk?" In These Stories

 Instead of merely apologizing and promising it won’t happen again, A blew up on me.

 Apparently, his wife uses one of those period cups and it can spill on the inside of the toilet.
 She’s usually good about keeping it clean but when we hosted our game night, apparently she was on her period so hadn’t gotten around to cleaning yet since her period hadn’t ended.
+I tried to explain how unsanitary and disgusting this was and somehow it ended in me being called a misogynist and implying I didn’t appreciate his wife enough.

 Since then, A won’t answered my texts or calls.
 I did send a text apologizing to his wife (even though I didn’t bring up the issue to her) and she thanked me but was very short in her response.

 She did not respond when I texted her further.
 Apparently, A told some of the other guys and the mood is pretty divided.
-Half of them agree that it’s disgusting for a toilet to have blood in it if you have guests but the other half is insisting it is A’s wife’s home too and she isn’t our maid.
+Half of them agree that it’s disgusting for a toilet to have b***d in it if you have guests but the other half is insisting it is A’s wife’s home too and she isn’t our maid.

 So, I come to you.
 AITJ for bringing this up?”